castledoor/epicodus_curriculum_showcase/README.md

 epicodus_portfolio
 ==================

+<p>This repo is an outline of the course structure of Epicodus, and shows the progression of the class</p>
-some of the earlier projects I built during Epicodus (javascript)
+<p>The following list is a breakdown of 90% of the projects that I completed during the 4 month course</p>

 <p><strong>Week 1 Javasript Basics </strong></p>